dataiku/dss-plugin-ai-art/doc/index.rst

 ..
 TODO: add images
 ..
 TODO: add documentation for the recipes
-..
-TODO: add documentation for CUDA (system requirements and minimum VRAM)

 This plugin allows you to generate images from text using `Stable Diffusion <stable-diffusion-wiki_>`_